AzPepoze/linux-wallpaperengine-gui/README.md

 - **Mute Mode:** A setting to mute the wallpaper process, effectively muting the wallpaper.
 - **Customizable Settings:** Configure screen and FPS settings for the wallpaper.
 - **Wallpaper Details:** View detailed information about each wallpaper, including title, description, tags, and workshop URL.
+- **System Tray Integration:** Minimize the application to the system tray for background operation.

 ## Prerequisites